Greyfix

 BUGS

-Bugs are filed on Greyfix's ticket page.
+Bugs are filed on Greyfix’s issue page.
 To report a bug see first check that it is not already present in the list.
-Then you can create a New Ticket.
+Then you can create a New issue.

 Older versions